Juneau Projects – Shoreline, Skyline, Treetop Messenger

 Juneau Projects collaborate with people to produce artworks.
 Here the people have included bird scientists, members of a young curators’ group, and workshop participants from the local area.
 Often this process gently raises particular issues around nature and technology almost imperceptibly, while hands are busy doing something else, be that drawing, printing or sculpting.
 Shoreline, Skyline, Treetop Messenger is a permanent testament to those moments of thinking while doing, and places the historic bird collection in the context of urgent contemporary issues around biodiversity.

-To pre-book free general entry tickets to the museum visit their Eventbrite: alternatively, call the Museum on 01724 297055.
+The display is open to the public at North Lincolnshire Museum, to pre-book free general entry tickets to the museum visit their Eventbrite: alternatively, call the Museum on 01724 297055.

 Common Ground: Young Curators Programme

 Alongside ‘Shoreline, Skyline, Treetop Messenger’ is a Young Curator’s Programme, Common Ground.
 This curatorial collective of six young curators was formed to create a project to run alongside the work by Juneau projects, also taking as inspiration North Lincolnshire Museum’s bird collection and contemporary issues around biodiversity.

 Common Ground’s young curators have been participating in an online summer school, with input from curators and arts professionals to develop curating and project management skills, alongside networking trips and research, with support and mentoring, to enable them to develop their own project.

 In light of current restrictions surrounding Covid-19, they aim to find ways to exhibit work where individuals are not restricted to grouping together in one place and can move around, taking in the project at their own pace in an environment relevant to the artworks.